isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-apples/index.md

 https://www.youtube.com/watch?v=SK7oFmnkBkI
 ### **Can Bearded Dragons Drink Apple Juice?**
 Apples are very enticing to bearded dragons.
 So, they wont resist the taste of apple juice.
 However, they should be given small amounts of apple juice because its sugary drink.
 Too much sugar isnt good for a bearded dragons stomach.
-It causes loose stool thus leading to a lot of mess in their cage.�You can take advantage of the sweetness in apple juice to teach your bearded dragon how to drink water from a bowl.
+It causes loose stool thus leading to a lot of mess in their cage.You can take advantage of the sweetness in apple juice to teach your bearded dragon how to drink water from a bowl.
 Beardies are not used to drinking water from a pool when in the wild.
 They normally hydrate from their diet which mainly consists of plants and insects.
 Adding apple juice to the beardies water bowl makes the water a little bit tasty.
 Your pet will get lured to the flavoured water and with time it will get used to using the water bowl even without the flavour.
 ### **Can Bearded Dragons Eat Green Apples?**